tusen-ai/naive-ui/src/rate/demos/enUS/index.demo-entry.md

 # Rate

-Hint: If you are not very confident, think twice before changing the star's color.vue.
+Hint: If you are not very confident, think twice before changing the star's color.
 That can lead to a disaster.

 ## Demos